A Tale of the Snow Queen

 special about her at all, save that she was human, and that kind was of a sort

 challenge or consternation to develop her character.
-Or perhaps it was because little was expected
+Or perhaps it was because only little was expected

-of her, or that she had never witnessed need.
-And perhaps all of that had made her heart a
+of her.
+Or even that she had never witnessed need.
+And perhaps it was all of that which had made her heart a

 bit small, a bit cold, a bit distant, and little inclined to care.